ryptoc/4N-Negative-News-Neural-Nets---ML-Project/readme.md

 * Dan Pavlovič
 * Darya Pisetskaya

-Folder `ItDS_ProjectPlan` contins project plan for DS homework.
+Folder `ItDS_ProjectPlan` contains project plan for DS homework.
 All relevant code and data can be found in `project` folder.

 ## Introduction